zscaler/terraform-provider-zpa/docs/resources/zpa_pra_portal_controller.md

 }
 ```

-## Attributes Reference
+## Schema

 ### Required

+The following arguments are supported:

-* `name` - (Required) The name of the privileged portal.
+- `name` - (String) The name of the privileged portal.
-* `domain` - (Required) The domain of the privileged portal.
+- `domain` - (String) The domain of the privileged portal.
-* `certificate_id` - (Required) The unique identifier of the certificate.
+- `certificate_id` - (String) The unique identifier of the certificate.

-## Attribute Reference
+### Optional

 In addition to all arguments above, the following attributes are exported:

-* `description` (Optional) The description of the privileged portal.
+- `description` (String) The description of the privileged portal.
-* `enabled` (Optional) Whether or not the privileged portal is enabled.
+- `enabled` (Boolean) Whether or not the privileged portal is enabled.
-* `user_notification` (Optional) The notification message displayed in the banner of the privileged portallink, if enabled.
+- `user_notification` (Optional) The notification message displayed in the banner of the privileged portallink, if enabled.
-* `user_notification_enabled` (Optional) Indicates if the Notification Banner is enabled (true) or disabled (false).
+- `user_notification_enabled` (Boolean) Indicates if the Notification Banner is enabled (true) or disabled (false).
-* `microtenant_id` (Optional) The unique identifier of the Microtenant for the ZPA tenant.
+- `microtenant_id` (String) The unique identifier of the Microtenant for the ZPA tenant.
 If you are within the Default Microtenant, pass microtenantId as 0 when making requests to retrieve data from the Default Microtenant.
 Pass microtenantId as null to retrieve data from all customers associated with the tenant.

 ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.